oldyeller358/hello-world/README.md

 # hello-world

-Hello!

-I'm a relatively new programmer who's just getting his feet wet in Python, R, and Solidity at the moment.

-git fetch origin
-git checkout -b readme-edits origin/readme-edits git merge master
+Hello fellow humans!

+I'm a relatively new coder who has begun learning Python, R, and some Solidity.
+Hoping to learn as much as I can and make this more than just a hobby over time...